tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Dynamic Typing

-The members of myObj are implicitly typed as number and string respectively, and as we see in the console.log, conversion to string happens automatically.
+The members of `myObj` are implicitly typed as number and string respectively, and as we see in the `console.log`, conversion to string happens automatically.
 JavaScript is interpreted by a JavaScript engine rather than compiled into a static executable format.
 Originally, this had implications on execution speed, as interpreting the program line by line at run time could be slow.
 Modern JavaScript engines, however, feature Just in Time (JIT) compilation and optimisation - and speed is becoming comparable to execution of C++ code that is compiled in advance to native machine code.
 However, another implication remains.
 It is not type checked by a compiler.
 Thus, type errors cause run-time failures rather than being caught at compile time.
 JavaScript is dynamically typed in that types are associated with values rather than variables.
 That is, a variable that is initially bound to one type, can later be rebound to a different type, e.g.:

 ```javascript
 let i = 123;    // a numeric literal has type number
 i = 'a string'; // a string literal has type string, but no error here!
 ```

-The C compiler would spit the dummy when trying to reassign i with a value of a different type, but the JavaScript interpreter is quite happy to go along with your decision to change your mind about the type of i.
+The C compiler would spit the dummy when trying to reassign `i` with a value of a different type, but the JavaScript interpreter is quite happy to go along with your decision to change your mind about the type of `i`.

 ## Functions are Objects